Data source-specific permissions

 You need Monitoring role permissions.

-To create technical lineage from calculated views in an SAP HANA Classic on-premises data source, you also need the following permissions:
+To create technical lineage from calculated views in SAP HANA Classic on-premises, you need the following permissions:

 • SELECT on the following views: